orangejuice/blog/data/activity/movie-中国-革命的世纪-1997/record.en.md

   subtitle: 1997 / USA / Documentary / Sue Williams
 ---

-This is a missing memory that belongs to everyone living in today's society
+This belongs to a missing memory that every individual in today's society carries.